eliperelman/jShould/README.md

 .shouldBeTrue()
 ```

-Assertion passes if the assertion context evaluates to true (truthy evaluation).
+Assertion passes if the assertion context evaluates to true (strict evaluation).

 ``` javascript
 // EXAMPLE